-Because maximum hydrogen ion loading values can be directly related to flow rate using Figures 5 and 6, the associated allowable ion loading exceedance frequency can be directly related to the frequency of the flow.
-In order to find the lowest 10-year average annual discharge for the Mussin Branch watershed, a regional hydrologic frequency analysis was used.
-Regional analysis can be used to develop an inductive model using data that has been collected at streamflow gaging stations that are located in the same hydrologic region as the watershed of interest.
-For this study, the following US Geological Survey (USGS) gaging stations were selected: USGS 03304500 McGills Creek near McKinney, Lincoln County, KY, and USGS 03309500 McDougal Creek near Hodgenville, Larue County, KY.
+Because maximum hydrogen ion loading values can be directly related to flow rate, the associated allowable ion loading exceedance frequency can be directly related to the frequency of the flow.
+In order to find the lowest 10-year average annual discharge for the UT of Rolling Fork watershed, a regional hydrologic frequency analysis was used.
+Regional analysis can be used to develop an inductive model using data that has been collected at stream flow gauging stations located in the same hydrologic region as the watershed of interest.
+For this study, the following two USGS gauging stations were selected: USGS 03304500 McGills Creek near McKinney, Lincoln County, KY, and USGS 03309500 McDougal Creek near Hodgenville, Larue County, KY.
 The data from these gages were used to estimate the lowest average annual flows of the most recent 10 years (see Table 3).
-Because there were no gaging stations that had a contributing drainage area comparable to the subbasins in this watershed under study and for which data was available for the last 10 years, historic data (1954-1964) were used in developing the regional flow-area curve.
-These discharges were then regressed with watershed area to produce Figure 7.
-Using this figure, the lowest 10 year mean annual discharge for a given watershed area can be readily determined.
+Historic data (1954-1964) were used in developing the regional flow-area curve because no gauging stations had contributing drainage areas comparable to the subbasins in this watershed.
+These flows were then regressed with watershed area to produce Figure 5.
+Using this figure, the lowest 10 year mean annual flow for a given watershed area can be readily determined.